Vindexus/DungeonWorld/classes/medium.md

 ## Starting Moves

 ### Seance
 When you take an hour to perform a seance ritual, you invite a spirit to inhabit your body.
-Choose a spirit from Spiritual Affinity you have affinity with and set your instability to 0.
-The spirit will leave your body after a day or so, or if you seance again.
+Choose a spirit from Spiritual Affinity you have available and set your *instability* to 0.
+The spirit will leave your body after a day, or if you seance again.

 ### Spiritual Affinity
-Your ability to seance is limited to spirits who you have an affinity with, choose two.
-Whenever you are possessed by a new type of spirit, or spend time speaking with one, you may check it off.
+Your ability to seance is limited to spirits who type you have an affinity with.
+Choose two types of spirits you are able to seance with.
+Whenever you are possessed by a new type of spirit, or spend time speaking with a new type, you may check off that type.

 - [ ] **Guardian**
 Domain: protection and defense